KennyStephens/voting-nextjs/README.md

 Emails:

 - Create email template for newsletter (include unsubscribe link)
 - Create an email template for a poll closing soon?
-Maybe not...

-Blog ideas:
+Post ideas:

 (Make sure to internally link to different pages)